AljoschaMeyer/bpmux-rel/README.md

 ### `Res(req: uint2_t, len: uint2_t)`, type nibble: 9 (`0b1001`)

 Send a response to a request.
+Note that the endpoint issuing this chunk can not consider the request fully processed (for resource clean-up and id allocation) until it has received a confirmation from the peer.
+Otherwise, there would be race conditions with closings sent before the cancellation arrived.

 If `id != 3`, the `2 ^ req` bytes following the tag are an integer specifying the id of the request you are responding to.

 The `2 ^ len` bytes following the request id bytes are an unsigned integer indicating the length of the payload.

 After the `len` bytes, place that many bytes of payload.
 This consumes as much top-level credit.

+Upon receiving this chunk, a peer must acknowledge it.

 ### `Credit(stream: uint2_t, amount: uint2_t)`, type nibble: 14 (`0b1110`)